micmejia/bible-dump/NKJV/Leviticus/Lev 19.md

 'Every one of you shall revere his mother and his father, and keep My Sabbaths: I _am_ the Lord your God.

 ###### 4
-'Do not turn to idols, nor make for yourselves [^a]molded gods: I _am_ the Lord your God.
+'Do not turn to idols, nor make for yourselves molded gods: I _am_ the Lord your God.

 ###### 5
 'And if you offer a sacrifice of a peace offering to the Lord, you shall offer it of your own free will.